D2hiya/D2hiya/README.md

-⠀             ❏ ᐟ Dev until the end ᐟ
+❏ ᐟ Hi im Thunde JavaScript and Python in my veins ᐟ
-JavaScript | Python | Node.js
-Creating Bots & Tools
-Debugging > Sleeping